explodecomputer/pelotas_2015/unix_tutorial/README.md

 ## Transferring files

+### Windows

-We can transfer files between the local and remote computers by using an *SFTP client* (e.g. [WinSCP](http://winscp.net/) for Windows or [CyberDuck](https://cyberduck.io/?l=en) for Mac).
+We can transfer files between the local and remote computers by using an *SFTP client* (e.g. [WinSCP](http://winscp.net/) for Windows).
 Here is how it works for WinSCP.
 Open WinSCP and then type in the IP address and username:

 > IP address: **54.94.200.249**
 > Username: **pelotas[x]** e.g. pelotas25 or pelotas13